<< Click to Display Table of Contents >>

 These settings determine post-processing options for images:

 •Select the Deskew box to deskew images.
-Deskewing is used to straighten the edges of images that have been scanned/photographed crookedly.
+This is a useful tool if images have been scanned or photographed crookedly.